-(D) Changes in Capital Stock of Majority Owned Subsidiaries
+(D) Changes in Capital Stock of Majority Owned Nonutility Subsidiaries

-Request is made for authority to change the terms of any 50% or more owned Subsidiary's authorized capital stock capitalization or other equity interests by an amount deemed appropriate by New REI or other intermediate parent company.
-A Subsidiary would be able to change the par value, or change between par value and no-par stock, without additional Commission approval.
-Any such action by a Utility Subsidiary would be subject to and would only be taken upon the receipt of any necessary approvals by the state commission in the state or states where the Utility Subsidiary is incorporated and doing business.(107) New REI will be subject to all applicable laws regarding the fiduciary duty of fairness of a majority shareholder to minority shareholders in any such 50% or more owned Subsidiary and will undertake to ensure that any change implemented under this paragraph comports with such legal requirements.
+Request is made for authority to change the terms of any 50% or more owned Nonutility Subsidiary's authorized capital stock capitalization or other equity interests by an amount deemed appropriate by New REI or other intermediate parent company.
+A Nonutility Subsidiary would be able to change the par value, or change between par value and no-par stock, without additional Commission approval, provided that no such action would be taken without the consent of any minority shareholders.
+New REI will be subject to all applicable laws regarding the fiduciary duty of fairness of a majority shareholder to minority shareholders in any such 50% or more owned Nonutility Subsidiary and will undertake to ensure that any change implemented under this paragraph comports with such legal requirements.